 This step is very similar to the previous step.
 We will also create a PDBQT file from a ligand molecule file (in MOL/MOL2 or SDF format) using the Meeko python package (see installation instruction here: Software require-ments).
 For convenience, the file liep\ligand.sdf is provided (see data directory).
 But you can obtain it directly from the PDB here: liep (see Download instance Coordinates link for the STI molecule).
-Since the ligand file does not include the hydrogen atoms, we are going to automatically add them.
+Since the ligand file does not include the hydrogen atoms, we are going to automatically add them and correct the protonation for a pH of 7.4.